turingschool/career-development-curriculum-site/module_three/job_shadow_overview.md

 * Users: what questions do you have about how the company interacts with their users?

 ### Logistics
-The Job Shadow event happens on the Tuesday of Week 4 from 12:30pm to 4:00pm MT.
+The Job Shadow event happens on the Tuesday of Week 4 from 1-3pm MT.
 Typical shadowing activities include:

 * Sit-in/Observe team meetings
 * Sit-in/Observe developers planning and coding